 Thus, we have now revealed beneath the veil of Newton's universe a quantum realm of reality in which objects cannot exist alone, independent of a conscious subject.
 And while the one unitive subject is free of the limitations of any particular point of view, what becomes actual in each world depends on the observer at the center of that world, the individual mind-body who defines the reference point for that relative world.
 And there are as many relative worlds as reference points to be chosen.
 A world for you, a world for your friend, a world for every plant and every animal, and even a world for the stars and planets and every single atom.
 Yet, in a deep and profound sense, these worlds are merely different projections of a single potential reality common to them all, a nonseparable reality interweaving them all into a coherent whole and its archetypal Law, making objectivity and science possible.
 And at the center of each relative world is the one subject, uniting the worlds from the subjective side and making human relationships meaningful.

 Finally, we have found our way to the quantum realm, a world of possibility and spontaneity, a world of unbroken unity.
 This quantum reality we have found at the end of our journey is composed of a Subject and an Object.
 The Subject is the One source of conscious awareness which shines forth through the Many individuals.
 The Object is the One potential for the appearance of the Many phenomenal appearances in all the individual worlds.
-This reality is prior to space, time, and causality, and is thus characterized by nonseparability and spontaneity.

 Being such a profound change in our world view, what implications does this quantum reality hold for us?
 The most profound changes are not the changes to the world, but the changes in how we see the world.
 The discovery of quantum mechanics has opened up a vast new quantum world that can free us from an outdated world view and its illusions of separation and materialism.
 Going far beyond superficial technological changes, the quantum world has the potential to transform the basis of our individual and social actions.
 By recognizing the essential identity of oneself with other creatures, one acts from unity and compassion rather than separation and conflict.
 Kindness to others is kindness to oneself and cruelty to others is cruelty to oneself.
 In addition, by acknowledging the unity of all creatures, a common ground is established beneath the political, ideological, and cultural divisions at the root of so many world problems.
 In the quantum world, separateness is only half the story.
 Beneath all diversity is a unity.